 \section{Performance of Memory Configuration}

-It is not surprising that VBG can be considered a very large high-Q optical cavity, as its initial motivation, LIGO, is such.
-The idea of employing an optical cavity as quantum memory has long been investigated \cite{leung2006quantum,pittman2002cyclical} , the principle of which is to use the techniques from building a Q-Switch cavity \cite{frungel2014optical,diels2006ultrashort} to implement the read and write operations.
-Employing sections of VBG as quantum memory (VBGQM) will be particularly convenient and suitable for quantum communication protocols that require memory and are executed on VBG.
-VBGQM has advantages in that it has a very broad bandwidth, a sufficiently long storage time, can be operated at room temperature, and does not require conversion into matter qubits.
-Some particular designs for VBGGM are shown in Fig.~\ref{fig:VBGQM}.
-The performance of VBGQM can also be characterized by the attenuation and the dephasing of the optical quantum state after a storage time of $T$, where the decay of the probability of successful retrieval of the quantum state can be written as
+It is not surprising that the VBG can be considered as a very large, high-Q optical cavity since its initial motivation, LIGO, is itself such a system.
+The idea of employing an optical cavity as quantum memory has long been investigated \cite{leung2006quantum,pittman2002cyclical}, the principle of which is to use the techniques from building a Q-Switch cavity \cite{frungel2014optical,diels2006ultrashort} to implement the read and write operations.
+Employing sections of the VBG as quantum memory (VBGQM) will be particularly convenient and suitable for quantum communication protocols that require memory and are executed on the VBG.
+VBGQM has many advantages: a very broad bandwidth, a sufficiently long storage time, room temperature operation, and no need for conversion into matter qubits.
+Some particular designs for VBGQM are shown in Fig.~\ref{fig:VBGQM}.

+The performance of VBGQM can also be characterized by the attenuation and dephasing of the optical quantum state after a storage time of $T$.
+The decay of the probability of successful retrieval of the quantum state can be written as

 with $\alpha_{tot}$ being the attenuation factor.
-For the memory configuration, the beam is reflected using a configuration similar to S45M.
-Assuming a mechanical switch is used, then the angle alignment is essential and dominates the attenuation factor, as
+For the memory configuration, the beam is reflected using a steering mirror.
+Assuming a mechanical switch is used, the angle alignment is essential and dominates the attenuation factor, as

-for $\delta\beta\sim10^{-7}$rad and $L_0=4$km.
-While for the EOM/PBS switch, the loss is dominated by these optical elements, which will introduce a loss at $0.1\%$ level \cite{edmundoptics_laserline2025}, and thus an effective attenuation factor of $1\times10^{-3}$dB/km.
-What's worse is that in the VBGQM case, the static misalignment of the two mirrors will tend to yield coherent effects, as the pulse will be reflected back and forth within the same section, breaking the stochastic accumulation assumption.
-In this case, we shall consider the neighboring mode $(0,\pm1)$ and write the beam as a vector, including the information for both mode spaces as
+for $\delta\beta\sim0.05\,\mu$rad and $L_0=4$ km.
+For an EOM/PBS switch, the loss is dominated by these optical elements, which will introduce a loss at the $0.1\%$ level \cite{edmundoptics_laserline2025}, corresponding to an effective attenuation of $1\times10^{-3}$ dB/km.

+However, $\frac{3\,\mathrm{dB}}{\alpha_{\mathrm{tot}}}\sim100\,\mathrm{ms}$ is not the actual memory lifetime of VBGQM, from which one may expect the normal VBG attenuation analysis.
+In the VBGQM configuration, the static misalignment of the two mirrors can give rise to coherent effects since the pulse is reflected multiple times within the same section, thereby violating the stochastic accumulation assumption.
+In this case, it is necessary to consider coupling to the neighboring mode $(0,\pm1)$ and to represent the beam as a vector that includes the information for both mode spaces as